 Finally we note that satan has a much larger and romantic and defined role in general culture than in the Bible, and we stress again that the Bible certainly does not support the dualistic idea that the realm of darkness eternally battles the realm of light.
 Satan is not God's counter-pole.

-For a meaning of the name satan, NOBS Study Bible Name List reads Adversary.
+For a meaning of the name satan, NOBSE Study Bible Name List reads Adversary.
 Jones' Dictionary of Old Testament Proper Names does not translate.